Get up to $50 off This Cooler Master Gaming Keyboard and Mouse

 Take your pick between Blue and Red switches.View Deal

-And turning our attention to the Cooler Master SK622 review.
-It looks to compete with the best gaming keyboards with a compact, durable and attractive design that makes it travel-friendly and ergonomic.
+And turning our attention to the Cooler Master SK622 review, we applauded its compact, durable and attractive design that makes it travel-friendly and ergonomic.

 Our main reservation with the SK622 was the price, which has been resolved by this deep $50 discount.
 So if you’re in need of a new keyboard and mouse to give you the competitive edge, these offer great value for money.